4329/2025ScoutingApp/README.md

 ```

 ## ScoutingApp
 At last, you can update ScoutingApp.
 Go to [ScoutingDataInputter.tsx](app/ui/scoutingApp/ScoutingDataInputter.tsx).
-Use CoolSwitch for boolean values, and ImageCrementor for numberic ones.
+Use CoolSwitch for boolean values, and ImageCrementor for numeric ones.
 For each widget, set `id="key"`, and `initial={initialStates.key}`.
 ```tsx
 <CoolSwitch id="booleankey" title="Boolean Key" initial={initialStates.booleankey} />